-You can check the value of your pension savings and review your fund(s) at any time by going to the Plan website and logging into your online account.
+You can check the value of your pension savings and review your fund(s) at any time by going to the Plan website and logging in to Manage Your Account.

 Each year we'll create a statement for you.
-Your statement will be available in your online account, and we'll let you know when it's available to view.
+Your statement will be available online in Manage Your Account and we'll let you know when it's available to view.